-JUD Talks is a competitive event that is open to all current Gordon students and that will feature TED-inspired speeches designed to motivate and inspire the Gordon College community.
+JUD Talks is a competitive event that is open to all current Gordon students, featuring TED-inspired speeches designed to motivate and inspire the Gordon College community.

 Clear organizational structure